 - All alcoholic beverage orders for events have to be coordinated and served through Bon Appétit (no cash bar allowed).

-- All beer, wine, and liquor must be purchased through the ABC license of Bon Appétit.
+- All beer and wine must be purchased through the ABC license of Bon Appétit.

 - Please provide 7 days advance notice if you plan to order and/or donate alcoholic beverages.
 Specialty beverages require additional advance notice.

 - All events where alcoholic beverages are served require staff for bartending.
 Some events may require additional security/I.D. checker staff.
 The number of staff required varies by group size and event duration.
 The group placing the order will be responsible for staff costs.

 - Food must be present when alcohol is being served.

 - Any kegs or special ordered alcoholic beverages that are not fully consumed must remain on the premises.
 It is very important to order wisely when planning an event.

 - All alcoholic beverages must be consumed within the area that has been reserved for the function or event.